W. H. R. Rivers: Beginnings of career in psychology

 Back in England, Rivers earned an M.D.
 (London) and was elected a Fellow of the Royal College of Physicians.
 Soon after, he became house surgeon at the Chichester Infirmary (1887–1889).
 Although he enjoyed the town and the company of his colleagues, an appointment at Bart's and the opportunity to return to working in research in medicine was more appealing.
 He became house physician at St Bartholomew's in 1889 and remained there until 1890.

-At Bart's, Rivers had been a physician to Dr. Samuel Gee.
+At Bart's, Rivers had been a physician to Samuel Gee.
 Those under Gee were conscious of his indifference towards, if not outright dislike of, the psychological aspects of medicine.
 Walter Langdon-Brown surmises that Rivers and his fellow Charles S. Myers devoted themselves to these aspects in reaction to Gee.

 Rivers's interests in neurology and psychology became evident in this period.
 Reports and papers given by Rivers at the Abernethian Society of St Bart's indicate a growing specialisation in these fields: Delirium and its allied conditions (1889), Hysteria (1891) and Neurasthenia (1893).

 Following the direction of his passion for the workings of the mind as it correlates with the workings of the body, in 1891 Rivers became house physician at the National Hospital for the Paralysed and Epileptic.
 Here he and Henry Head met and formed a lasting friendship.